pjiang82/STARMAPs/README.md

 plot.starmaps(res, "res.pdf")
 tbl <- summary.starmaps(res)
 ~~~

-Two additional examples are provided in the file "Usage_Examples.R"
+Two additional examples are provided in the file "Usage_Examples.R".

 Note that, by default, STARMAPs expects taxon names that uses ";" to seperate each taxonomic level beginning Phylum (see get.taxa() function in "STARMAPs_v1.R").

 # Benchmarking